wp-plugins/vertical-news-scroller/readme.txt

 =Pro Version Features=

+1. Now support multiple news category(category wise news)
-1. Now pro version has two type news style modern(jquery scroller) and classic(marquee).
+2. Now pro version has two type news style modern(jquery scroller) and classic(marquee).
-2. Pro version support shortcode so you can print it any where in WordPress.
+3. Pro version support shortcode so you can print it any where in WordPress.
-3. Admin can set any post or page as a news no need to add edit news manually.
+4. Admin can set any post or page as a news no need to add edit news manually.
-4. Go to add or edit post or page and checkbox check add this post or page as news.
 5. Go to add or edit post or page and checkbox check add this post or page as news.
+6. Go to add or edit post or page and checkbox check add this post or page as news.
-6. Vertical News Scroller Open news link in same window Or In new tab
+7. Vertical News Scroller Open news link in same window Or In new tab
-7. Responsive admin layout
+8. Responsive admin layout

 [Get Support](http://www.i13websolution.com/contacts)